The world's safest airlines for 2020

 Thomas says British Airways slid down the rankings due to a "combination of fleet age [average 13.8 years] and the number of incidents... which were not life-threatening but there were a lot of them compared to other airlines of similar size."

-Thomas praises Qantas's innovations, including the "extraordinary success of its Perth to London Boeing 787 nonstop service" and its recent test flights on even longer haul flights from Sydney to London and New York.
+Thomas praises Qantas's innovations, including the "extraordinary success of its Perth to London Boeing 787 nonstop service" and its recent London-Sydney and New York-Sydney test flights.

-The airline has ordered 12 Airbus A350s to operate nonstop between the cities.

 He also notes there was "not much between the top 10" airlines, but that "wider gaps appear from 10 to 20."